Promotion in the Teaching Professor Series

 Lecturer

-A lecturer is defined as any instructor who teaches courses for credit at UW-Green Bay and does not have a fixed renewable contract.
-See the full definition in the Employee Handbook.
+A lecturer is defined as any instructor who teaches courses for credit at UW-Green Bay and does not have a fixed renewable contract as defined in the Employee Handbook.

 Compensation